0800 043 0020

 Pack the right gear: make sure you have the necessary clothing and equipment for the climate you'll be riding, and make sure your bike is in working order with no doubts about it.

-Stay hydrated and eat regularly: Avoid fatigue and stay energized by hydrating and eating regularly; pack energy bars and electrolytes for your tour.
+Stay hydrated and eat regularly: To avoid fatigue and stay energized, hydrate and eat periodically.
+Pack energy bars and electrolytes for your tour.

-Listen to your body: Make sure you are feeling 100%; if you're feeling tired and sore, then take a break; if you're feeling sick, then stop for the day.
+Listen to your body: Make sure you are feeling 100%.
+If you're feeling tired and sore, take a break.
+If you're feeling sick, stop for the day.

 Pre-Existing Medical Conditions